St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 If you have a London Pass, then it’s very useful to know the entrance to St Paul’s Cathedral is included free in this great tourist companion.

-#3 Tour or Independent Visit?
+#3 Take a Tour or Visit Independently?

-The good news is that your entrance ticket does come with a free audio guide.
+As I mentioned above, the good news is that your entrance ticket does come with a free audio guide.

 The Audio Guide is both extensive and well put together.